CloudandReact/TranslationComparison/README.md

 - **Anthropic Claude**: Utilized for advanced AI-driven text generation and understanding.
 [Learn more about the Claude API](https://support.anthropic.com/en/collections/5370014-claude-api).
 - **OpenAI**: Employs cutting-edge AI models for a variety of tasks including text generation, summarization, and more.
 [Explore the OpenAI API](https://openai.com/index/openai-api/).
 - **Deepl**: Known for its high-quality translations, Deepl's API is used to provide accurate and context-aware language translation services.
 [Discover the Deepl Pro API](https://www.deepl.com/en/pro-api).
+(Does not yet work for Hindi nor Chinese and Arabic partially)

 These APIs collectively contribute to the project's capabilities, enabling it to perform complex tasks efficiently and effectively.